ownlytics/mcptix/README.md

 ### Common Customizations

 - **Change the port**: If port 3000 is already in use, change `apiPort` to another number
-- **Enable MCP for testing**: If you want to test the MCP server directly, set `mcpEnabled` to `true`
 - **Change data location**: If you want to store data elsewhere, change `dbPath`

-## Development Workflow

-If you're looking to develop mcptix locally, check out the [Development Workflow](DEVELOPMENT.md) guide.

 ## Troubleshooting

-### mcptix won't start

-If mcptix won't start, check:

-1. Is another application using port 3000?
-Change the port in the config file.
+### Installation Issues

+- **"Command not found" when running mcptix**

+  - Make sure you've installed mcptix (`npm install @ownlytics/mcptix`)
+  - Try using the full path: `./node_modules/.bin/mcptix`

+- **Initialization fails**
-2. Do you have permission to write to the data directory?
-Check file permissions.
+  - Check if you have permission to write to the current directory
-3. Is Node.js installed and up to date? mcptix requires Node.js 14 or higher.
+  - Make sure Node.js is installed and up to date

+### mcptix UI Won't Start

+- **Port already in use**

+  - Change the port in `.mcptix/mcptix.config.js`
+  - Check if another instance is already running

+- **Database errors**
+  - Ensure the database path is accessible
+  - Check file permissions on the `.mcptix` directory

-### Can't connect AI assistant
+### AI Integration Issues

-If your AI assistant can't connect to mcptix:
+- **AI assistant can't connect to mcptix**

-1. Check that your MCP configuration file is correctly copied to your AI assistant's configuration directory
-2. Verify that the paths in the MCP configuration file are correct
+  - Verify that the MCP configuration paths are absolute and correct
-3. Ensure your AI assistant supports the Model Context Protocol
+  - Check that your AI assistant supports MCP
-4. Make sure the database path is accessible to the MCP server
+  - Ensure the database path in the configuration is accessible to the MCP server

+- **MCP server won't start**

+  - Check the environment variables in your MCP configuration
+  - Verify the path to Node.js and the mcptix MCP server
+  - Look for error messages in your AI assistant's logs

+- **"Module not found" errors**
+  - Ensure mcptix is properly installed
+  - Check that the paths in your MCP configuration are correct

-## Command Line Options
+## Command Line Reference

 mcptix provides several command line options: